mazzottidr/ccc_materials/README.md

-# ccc_materials
+# Materials for the Crash Course in Causality / UPenn Coursera course

-Crash Course in Causality Materials
+This repository contains the R scripts to answer the required assigments in the Crash Course in Causality.